Surface topological quantum criticality: Conformal manifolds and Discrete Strong Coupling Fixed Points: Conformal manifolds and phase boundary in the flavor TI surface

 Analyzing the beta function in Eqn.\ref{RGeqn} around any point on this manifold reveals three irrelevant operators and one relevant operator.
 That is

-Therefore, there is a three-dimensional subspace composed entirely of irrelevant operators in the four-dimensional space orthogonal to the tangent space at any point on the sphere.
+Therefore, there is a three-dimensional subspace composed entirely of irrelevant operators in the four-dimensional space orthogonal to the tangent space of the manifold.
 Consequently, if the bare interaction matrix elements lie within this three-dimensional subspace, the theory will flow towards the conformal 2-sphere manifold in the infrared limit.

 However, there is one relevant operator in the six-dimensional parameter space.
 To achieve quantum criticality, we must fine-tune this relevant operator to the fixed point manifold.
 Given that only one of the six operators requires tuning, we can infer that this conformal manifold is infrared-stable.
 Appendix \ref{apndxsclngdmnsns} lists the marginal, relevant, and irrelevant operators and their respective scaling dimensions for a few selected points on the conformal manifold for reference.